ADR-316: Wearable Spring Bones

 The Explorer MUST reconstruct spring chains at load time using the following procedure:

-4. Chain construction: starting from each discovered node (spring root), collect all descendant nodes depth-first to form the chain.
-Descendant nodes do not need to carry the extension — they are chain members by hierarchy.
-If a discovered node is already a descendant of another discovered node, the Explorer MAY discard it as a root and treat it solely as a chain member.
+6. Chain construction: starting from each spring root, collect all descendant nodes depth-first to form the chain.
+Descendant nodes inherit simulation behavior by hierarchy and do not need their own metadata entry.
+If a candidate is already a descendant of another spring root, the Explorer MAY discard its root status and treat it solely as a chain member.

 Explorer Behaviour

-For performance reasons, the Explorer SHOULD disable spring bone simulation for avatars beyond a distance threshold from the local player.
+For performance reasons, the Explorer MAY disable spring bone simulation for avatars beyond a distance threshold from the local player.
 The threshold value is an implementation detail.

 Spring bone simulation MUST also be active in all avatar renderers outside the main world, including but not limited to the login screen and the backpack/wearables preview.